 If you would like to get a taste of how it feels staying in this facility, brace yourself for a night;

 Baker Hotel is expected to resume business soon as per reports which suggest a major renovation plan for this hotel.

-Many people feel that the 14-story hotel is haunted by old residents, with all kinds of sounds being heard from it and ghosts are seen every now and then.
+Many people feel that the 14-story hotel is haunted by old residents, with all kinds of sounds being heard from it and ghosts being seen every now and then.

-People are more than welcomed to take pictures during the Ghost walk at this one of the most haunted hotels in Texas.
+People are more than welcome to take pictures during the Ghost walk at this one of the most haunted hotels in Texas.

-You don’t have to believe in the paranormal to have fun during the Bake Hotel Ghost Walk.
+You don’t have to believe in the paranormal to have fun during the Baker Hotel Ghost Walk.

 The state of Texas is known for its huge share of haunted hotels, but this facility dominates the mainstream.